publicmap/amche-goa/README.md

 Data is directly mirrored from external sources and is not hosted or controlled by amche.in

-- [IndianOpenMaps](https://indianopenmaps.fly.dev) for serving various large open datasets via vector tiles
+- [IndianOpenMaps](https://indianopenmaps.fly.dev) vector tile data mirror for government open datasets
 - [mapwarper.net](https://mapwarper.net/layers/2054) for georeferencing and serving scanned or PDF maps via TMS
 - [Github](https://gist.github.com) for GeoJSON hosting
+- [Maphub](https://www.maphub.co/) for community spatial data hosting
+- [Wikimedia Commons](https://commons.wikimedia.org/) for out of copyright scanned maps and data

-See [/data](./data) for more information for any custom data processing code
+See [/data](./data) for more information for any custom data processing code.

 ## Software